 The purpose of Teaching and Learning Services is to lead and manage policy development, strategic directions, resourcing and specialist professional support for learning and teaching services within and across schools in the Diocese of Maitland-Newcastle.

-Personnel in the three teams of Curriculum, Learning Technologies and Student Support, work collaboratively to ensure the school and student learning and teaching priorities are appropriately delivered, resourced and aligned with the system strategic goals for education.
+Personnel in the three teams of Curriculum, Digital Innovation and Learning, and Student Support work collaboratively to ensure student learning and teaching priorities are appropriately delivered, resourced and aligned with the system strategic goals for education.

 Key accountabilities include: